 - Eager to grow professionally and use new tools to bring a positive change to your nonprofit and the sector

-Two cohort groups will be selected to begin in the spring of 2021.
-One cohort will be specifically for individuals who are Executive Directors (or equivalent staff member positions) of organizations based in Greater Minnesota.
-The other cohort group will be open to Executive Directors and senior staff members of nonprofit organizations both located in and primarily serving communities anywhere in Minnesota.
+Two cohort groups will be selected to begin in the fall of 2021.
+The cohort groups will be open to Executive Directors and senior staff members of nonprofit organizations both located in and primarily serving communities anywhere in Minnesota.

 - Tuesday Cohort Group – Training sessions for this group will be held from 9 am – 12 pm on the following dates (Tuesdays) June 14th, July 19th, August 16th, September 20th, October 25th and November 15th